|Building on a Legacy of Excellence|

 Admissions and Records Technician

-In-Service, Corrections, and Ranger Academy
+In-Service, Corrections, Ranger Academy, Modular Police Academy